The Air Force is one of the top hiring entities in the USA, largely due to the number of jobs it creates every year.

-Sometimes called an Air Force cop, security forces specialize in law enforcement and combat arms to protect their fellow airmen around the clock.
+Sometimes called an Air Force cop, security force officers specialize in law enforcement and combat arms to protect fellow airmen while on duty.

-This role has been lacking in officers recently, and the Air Force is hiring for this more fervently than other roles on this list, meaning you may get a job far quicker.
-This is a great option if you’ve been asking yourself why you can’t find a job.
+This role has been lacking in officers recently.
+As such, the Air Force is hiring more fervently for these positions, meaning you may get a job faster.

 10. Flight Engineer

 It’s the responsibility of flight engineers to operate and inspect all mechanical systems of Air Force aircrafts.